geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-ebs.rst

 .. figure:: img/attach_ebs_in_menu.png
   :width: 350 px

-You should be prompted with ID of the running EC2 instance.
-If nothing gets prompted, double check if you choose the same Avail Zone for your EC2 instance and EBS volume.
+You should be prompted with the ID of the running EC2 instance.
+If nothing gets prompted, double check if you have chosen the same Avail Zone for your EC2 instance and EBS volume.

 .. figure:: img/attach_ebs_option.png
   :width: 500 px